devrim/cloudflare-noip/README.md

 crontab -e
 ```

-Add the following line to run the script every minute:
+Add the following line to run the script every minute, this script will run every second for 60 times.
-(one HN user rightly pointed out that since it's a home server 1 minute update is more appropriate; this frequency is your max downtime.)
+(one HN user rightly pointed out that since it's a home server 1 second update is more appropriate; this frequency is your max downtime.
+Update: from this version onwards, this program will only update Cloudflare if IP changes.)

 ```bash
 */1 * * * * cd /path/to/cloudflare-noip && /usr/bin/python3 main.py